japsimransingh/blog_django/README.md

 # blog_django
-cretion of a blog by permission of admin
+creation of a blog by permission of admin

-# Note-Set the Deug=False in setting.py
+NOTE-Set the Debug=False in setting.py